Madhuchowdary/POC-of-Virtual-DOM-Implementation/README.md

 In this POC one of technique to minimize the DOM updates is used with out using any library.

 Performance can be improved by updating all DOM elements in a single operation.
-Adding each element one at a time causes up to 21 reflows — one when the <ul> is appended, ten for each <li> and ten for the text.
+Adding each element one at a time causes up to twentyone reflows — one when the ul is appended, ten for each li and ten for the text.
 However, a single reflow can be implemented using a DOM fragment and building the nodes in memory first(virtual DOM)